jonathanbgjo/Andromedia/README.md

   * Video Show and playback with users comments and sidebar videos
   * Ability to upload video
   * User Creation and Login
+  * Ability to search for videos on the site
+  * Able to view user profiles and other statistics

 * Video Index